Kahle Lake meeting canceled for April 13

-KNOX – Due to the state’s stay-at-home order and the COVID-19 crisis, Reps.
-Donna Oberlander (R-Clarion/Armstrong/Forest) and Lee James (R-Venango/Butler), along with Sen. Scott Hutchinson (R-Clarion/Venango/Butler/Forest/Warren) and the Pennsylvania Fish and Boat Commission (PBFC), have had to postpone an informational meeting regarding the upcoming plans to repair a hazardous dam at Kahle Lake.
+KNOX – Due to the state’s stay-at-home order and the COVID-19 crisis, state Reps.
+Donna Oberlander (R-Clarion) and Lee James (R-Venango), along with Sen. Scott Hutchinson (R-Oil City) and the Pennsylvania Fish and Boat Commission (PBFC), have had to postpone an informational meeting regarding the upcoming plans to repair a hazardous dam at Kahle Lake.

 The PBFC and the legislators announced in February that the lake will soon benefit from the release of state funds.
 Specifically, the funding — estimated at $8 million — will include planning and engineering, and will allow repairs to be done in a more timely manner so the lake can reopen sooner.